- Published on

 Here's what the community said...

-The most popular activity is stickers.
+The most popular toy is stickers.
 Everyone said to bring stickers.
-Quiet and endlessly entertaining 😎
+Quiet and endlessly entertaining π

-• Snack recommendations: Fruit like grapes & apples, crunchy chips, puffed spelt.
-The more pieces the better — it'll take them longer to eat the snack.
-And make sure there’s a LOT of snacks, way more than you think you'll need!
+- Snack recommendations: Fruit like grapes & apples, crunchy chips, and puffed spelt.
+The more pieces there are, the longer it'll take your baby or toddler to eat the snack.
+Make sure to pack WAY more snacks than you think you'll need!

-• Get creative: Playdough, washi tape, pipe cleaners, coloring book (crayon or water-brush based)
+- Get creative: Playdough, washi tape, duct tape, pipe cleaners, coloring book (crayon or water-brush based)

-• Don't worry about screen time: Ms. Rachel, Peppa Pig, Nijntje, and Bluey all came up as (low-stimulation) screen-time favorites.
+- Don't worry about screen time: Ms. Rachel, Peppa Pig, Nijntje, and Bluey all came up as (low-stimulation) screen-time favorites.
+Most airplane entertainment systems also have a nature documentary to watch!

 How to pass the time

-• Do not board early!
-Let them run wild at the gate to get their energy out right up until you have to board.
-Better than prolonging time in the plane seat.
+- Do not board early!
+Early boarding has its conveniences, but it just means you spend more time on the plane than necessary.
+Let your baby or toddler crawl or run wild at the gate to get their energy out right up until you have to board.
+Better than being stuck on the plane for even longer!

-• Make each (new or old) toy you bring a special gift!
-Wrap toys as presents and give them one by one.
-They'll have to unwrap each toy individually to play, which prolongs the activity.
+- Make each toy you bring β new or old β a special gift!
+Wrap toys as presents.
+Give each present one by one.
+Your toddler will have to unwrap each toy individually to play, which prolongs the activity.
 Plus, they're excited for each new present coming out of the bag.

 We'll update this article periodically with more tips as they come in!
 Want to share your tip?
 Email newsletter@amsterdamparentproject.nl and we'll add yours in!